FDA inspection found problems at factory making J&J vaccine - WTMJ

 Other problems cited in the inspection report were peeling paint, black and brown residue on floors and walls in the factory, inadequate cleaning and employees not following procedures to prevent contamination.

-At the moment, use of the J&J vaccine is on hold in the U.S. as government health officials investigate its connection to very rare blood clots.
-The nearly 8 million doses of J&J vaccine that had been used in the U.S. came from European sources.
+After quality problems surfaced late last month, J&J took control of the factory.
+The Biden administration now is working to move AstraZeneca vaccine manufacturing to another factory.
+AstraZeneca’s vaccine is not yet authorized in the U.S.

-The Baltimore factory halted production late last week at the request of the FDA.
-The agency hasn’t given emergency approval to the factory, which is needed before any vaccine material made at the factory can be distributed.
+The Baltimore factory halted all production late last week at the request of the FDA.
+The agency hasn’t given emergency approval to the factory, which is needed before any vaccine material made there can be distributed.

-All the bulk vaccine substance Emergent has made is being stored and will undergo additional testing by the FDA, the agency said.
+All the bulk vaccine substance Emergent has made, plus early batches made there and then put in vials and packaged by other J&J contractors, are being stored and will undergo additional testing by the FDA, the agency said.

+“We are doing everything we can to ensure that the COVID-19 vaccines that are given to the people of this nation have met the agency’s high standards for quality, safety and effectiveness,” the FDA said.

+At the moment, use of the J&J vaccine is on hold in the U.S. as government health officials investigate its possible connection to very rare blood clots.
+Their decision on whether to allow the vaccine to be given could come Friday.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.